For the most up to date unit of study information, please use the Find a Course search.

 Credit points: 6 Teacher/Coordinator: Dr Julie Mooney-Somers Session: Semester 2 Classes: 2x2 full day workshop plus optional tutorials Prerequisites: PUBH5500 Assumed knowledge: Basic understanding of the nature of qualitative knowledge and types of qualitative data.
 Assessment: practical analysis activities (20%, 20%, 20%), 2000/5000wd draft journal article (40%) Mode of delivery: Block mode

 In this Unit you will analyse and write about qualitative data.
 This intermediate unit assumes a basic understanding of qualitative research and focuses on qualitative analysis and writing.
-Workshop one will introduce advanced analytic strategies, including: conversation analysis, content analysis, discourse analysis and Grounded Theory analysis.
+Workshop one will introduce you to several advanced analytic strategies; previous years have included conversation analysis, thematic analysis, discourse analysis and grounded theory analysis.
 Between workshops, you will work to analyse a portfolio of qualitative data.
 Workshop Two will concentrate on writing; we will practice tricks and tips for starting writing, structuring articles, and editing your own work.
 Most importantly, we will practice thinking in genres, asking the question: who is going to read this, and how should I write for them?
 After completing this Unit you will have a wider range of analytic techniques at your disposal, and will have experience in shaping your writing to make it appropriate for its intended audience.